- J.D., Stanford University

 - “Experimental Law and Economics,” (with Jennifer Arlen), Edward Elgar Publishing Ltd., 2008

-- “Experimental Law and Economics” (with Colin Camerer) in Handbook of Law and Economics, 2007
+- “Experimental Study of Law” (with Colin Camerer) in Handbook of Law and Economics, 2007

 - Columbia Data Sciences Institute (Executive Committee Member)

-- Board Chair, Society for Empirical Legal Studies
+- Board Chair-Elect, Society for Empirical Legal Studies

 - Board Member, American Law and Economics Association